 Having either extremely hard or soft water can cause pipe corrosion.
-This leads to pinhole minor leaks that, over time, can lead to major slab leaks.
+This leads to minor pinhole leaks that, over time, can cause major slab leaks.

 Expansive soil shift is a typical culprit in houses suffering from concrete slab leaks.
 This swelling and shrinking of the soil happen when the ground conditions change from dry to wet.
 The movement of the soil under the foundation can potentially damage water pipes.

 Signs of Slab Leaks